 3. Initial Consultation with AIM Overseas

 During your initial consultation we’ll talk to you in detail about applying for credit and funding at your university.

 4. Return all the required documents

 Return all the documents we’ve asked for in order to finalise your application.

 5. Apply for credit at your university

 If you a seeking to get credit from your AIM Overseas program, this is a good time to approach your university for credit.
 If you have any questions, doubts or issues please contact us – we’re here to help you!

-Once your credit is approved you’ll be able to able for OS-HELP (if you’re eligible) and continue on with other administrative steps like paying your deposit.
-If you are reliant on credit (and OS-HELP) you should not pay your deposit until your credit has been approved as the deposit is non-refundable.
+Once your credit is approved you’ll be able to able for OS-HELP (if you’re eligible) and continue on with other administrative steps like paying your down payment.
+If you are reliant on credit (and OS-HELP) you should not pay your down payment until your credit has been approved as the down payment is non-refundable.

 - You should only approach your course convenor/program coordinator/faculty to apply for credit once you’ve been accepted for a program and have received a copy of the syllabus

-- If you want to obtain credit (or are reliant on credit and OS-HELP) you should only pay your deposit once your program has been approved for credit
+- If you want to obtain credit (or are reliant on credit and OS-HELP) you should only pay your down payment once your program has been approved for credit

 - AIM Overseas does not provide specific advice about whether or not you can obtain credit for a program.
 We can provide general advice on what to do to apply for it, and about our past experience with students receiving credit, but only your university can consider your exact situation and assess your application for credit.